HollowMan6/mdbook-pdf/README.md

 2. Broken links!

-I've already submitted [a PR for mdBook](https://github.com/rust-lang/mdBook/pull/1738) to fix this by making print page (print.html) links link to anchors on the print page, but it's not merged yet.
-You can try [my PR fork](https://github.com/HollowMan6/mdBook) for this to work.
+~~I've already submitted [a PR for mdBook](https://github.com/rust-lang/mdBook/pull/1738) to fix this by making print page (print.html) links link to anchors on the print page, but it's not merged yet.
+You can try [my PR fork](https://github.com/HollowMan6/mdBook) for this to work.~~ Should be fixed in the latest `mdbook` (v0.5.0+).

 If you have relative links that link outside the book, please provide the [static hosting site URL](https://github.com/HollowMan6/mdbook-pdf/blob/main/test_doc/book.toml#L19-L20) for it to get fixed.